NordicTrack RW200 Rower Review

 NordicTrack RW200 Resistance Strength

-Air resistance rowers also closely mimic the resistance felt when rowing in a scull on water, which is why all Olympic rowers and athletes use air rowers.
+Air resistance rowers also closely mimic the resistance felt when rowing in a scull on the water, which is why all Olympic rowers and athletes use air rowers.

 Adding magnetic resistance means you can benefit from the “low-end” resistance strength.
 Meaning, even when you row slowly, you can still feel strong resistance.